-These women stopped a secret $78 billion nuclear deal
+These women stopped a secret $76 billion nuclear deal

-Lagos, Nigeria (CNN)It was the ultimate David and Goliath battle.
+Lagos, Nigeria (CNN)It was the ultimate David versus Goliath battle.

-Two female South African environment champions taking on the might of South Africa's government and winning a legal challenge that stopped a proposed $76 billion dollar deal with Russia.
+Two female South African environment activists working for small NGOs taking on the South African government and winning a legal challenge that stopped a $76 billion dollar nuclear deal with Russia.

-For their efforts, Makoma Lekalakala, 52, and Liz McDaid, 55, have just been awarded the prestigious 2018 Goldman Environmental Prize.
+For their herculean efforts, Makoma Lekalakala, 52, and Liz McDaid, 55, were awarded the prestigious 2018 Goldman Environmental Prize on Monday.

+"These were hard won gains," Lekalakala said on being awarded the Goldman prize.
+"But for us the whole thing was about holding our leadership accountable to the people.
+We really fought for it."

-The highly coveted Goldman prize is awarded annually to six people from six different continents who undertake "sustained and significant efforts to protect and enhance the natural environment, often at great personal risk."
+The highly-coveted Goldman prize is awarded annually to six people from six different continents who undertake "sustained and significant efforts to protect and enhance the natural environment, often at great personal risk."

-The activists challenged the deal in court on the grounds that negotiations were kept secret and an agreement was reached without parliamentary debate.
+The activists challenged the proposed nuclear deal in court on the grounds that negotiations were kept secret and an agreement was reached without parliamentary debate in South Africa.

-In a landmark ruling in April 26, 2017, a High Court in Cape Town pulled the plug on the nuclear deal, declaring it unlawful and unconstitutional.
+In a landmark ruling on April 26, 2017, a High Court in Cape Town pulled the plug on the nuclear deal, declaring it unlawful and unconstitutional.

-Other nuclear power deals South Africa had signed with corporations in US and South Korea were also declared void by the court.
+Other nuclear power deals South Africa had signed with corporations in US and South Korea were also voided by the court.

 The government's attempt to put the state power utility company Eskom in charge of procurement instead of the country's electricity regulator was also declared illegal.

-The legal victory also means that all nuclear proposals in South Africa must get parliamentary approval and a public hearing.
+The ruling also stated that all nuclear proposals in South Africa must get a public hearing and parliamentary approval.

+The energy minister at the time said it would not appeal the case and indicated it would seek new deals with parliament consultation.
+"We will try our level best to start signing new agreements," said Minister Mmamoloko Kubayi-Ngubane in a statement.

-Suing the South African government was the last thing on their minds when the pair, who work for two small NGOs, stumbled upon the secret deal in 2014.
+Suing the South African government was the last thing on their minds when the pair stumbled upon the secret deal in 2014.

-But the government's reluctance to answer questions forced Lekalakala and McDaid to compel them to do so in court.
+But the government's reluctance to answer questions forced Lekalakala and McDaid to take the case to court.

 "We just had to take a different route," Lekalakala says.